The best overall hand gun

 That pistol could also be carried for EDC, but it would be heavier, and it would cost two to four times as much as my current EDC pistol so it would be a crying shame if it got as beat up as mine is.

 If I had to choose only one handgun to cover all the bases I can’t get exactly what I want because, well, it just doesn’t exist.
 If it did it would be exactly like my Taurus PT92AFS but in .45 ACP caliber.
-But I can come close in something like the Para ordinance, PARA USA EXPERT 14.45 stainless steel 45ACP with a five inch barrel.
+I could come close in something like the Para ordinance, PARA USA EXPERT 14.45 stainless steel 45ACP with a five inch barrel.
 It is a beautifully crafted gun, very well made.
-All steel construction with a fourteen round capacity.
+All steel construction with a 14-round capacity.

 See a para .45 eat one thousand rounds in under eleven minutes in this torture test: